-Loyola students may enroll (cross-register) for courses taught at Tulane and Xavier universities and Notre Dame Seminary.
+Loyola students may enroll (cross-register) for courses taught at Tulane and Xavier universities and Notre Dame Seminary with permission of the Director and Dean's Office.
 Students may not cross-register for a course if it is offered in the same semester or is regularly offered at Loyola.
 Loyola students taking these courses must be enrolled in a minimum total of 12 hours.
-Students must fill out a consortium/cross-enrollment registration form available in the HNS office.
+Students must fill out a consortium/cross-enrollment registration form available in the CAS office.